 - Debt-to-income ratio: Size of your monthly debt payments in relation to your gross monthly income (before taxes)

-- Cash reserves: How much money you have in liquid assets to pay mortgage payments if you experience an income disruption
+- Cash reserves: How much money you have in liquid (cash) assets to make mortgage payments if you experience an income disruption

-Some mortgage lenders may be flexible about a bad credit score if you pose less risk on these other factors.
-Lenders need to ensure that you can afford your current mortgage payment and that you can repay it for the long haul.
+Some mortgage lenders may be flexible about a bad credit score if you have high cash reserves or a low DTI or LTV ratio.
+Lenders need to make sure that you can afford your current mortgage payment — and that you can repay it for the long haul.

 Here are some steps you can take to raise your chances of qualifying for a mortgage with bad credit.